conan-io/conan-center-index/docs/preparing_recipes_for_conan2.md

 ### Understanding some workarounds with the .names attribute model in recipes

-The ``.names`` model has some limitationsBecause of this, there are some recurrent workarounds in recipes to achieve things like setting absolute names for targets (without the ``::`` namespace), or for setting a custom namespace.
+The ``.names`` model has some limitations.
+Because of this, there are some recurrent workarounds in recipes to achieve things like setting absolute names for targets (without the ``::`` namespace), or for setting a custom namespace.
 These workarounds can now be undone with the ``set_property`` model because it allows setting arbitrary names for CMake